 Peter Costello was appointed to the Board in February 2013 as an independent, Non-Executive Director and in March 2016 became Chairman of the Board.
 He is also a member of the Audit & Risk Management Committee.

 Mr Costello is currently Chairman of the Board of Guardians of Australia’s Future Fund and serves on a number of domestic and international advisory boards.
-His business ECG Financial Pty Ltd is a boutique advisor on mergers and acquisitions, foreign investment, competition and regulatory issues which affect business in Australia.
-Mr Costello served as a member of the House of Representatives from 1990 to 2009 and was Treasurer of the Commonwealth of Australia from March 1996 to December 2007.
+He commenced his career as a solicitor, and then a barrister.
+Mr Costello was a member of the Australian House of Representatives from 1990 to 2009 and Treasurer of the Commonwealth of Australia from March 1996 to December 2007.
 From 2009, Mr Costello has worked as a corporate advisor in the field of mergers, acquisitions and foreign investment.

 Prior to the merger of Nine and Fairfax, Mr Falloon was chairman of the Fairfax Board before taking up the role of deputy chairman of Nine in December 2018.
 He is also chairman of Domain Holdings Australia.
 Mr Falloon has had 30 years’ experience in the media industry, 19 years working for the Packer-owned media interests from 1982 until 2001.

 Mr Falloon served as CEO of Publishing and Broadcasting Limited (PBL) from 1998 to 2001 and before that as Chief Executive Officer of PBL Enterprises and Group Financial Director of PBL.
 The PBL experiences provided a strong background in the television, pay TV, magazine, radio and digital industries.

 From 2002, Mr Falloon spent nine years as Executive Chairman and CEO of Ten Network Holdings.
 He holds a Bachelor of Management Studies (BMS) from Waikato University in New Zealand.